Teacher’s Guide 2017-2018 (downloadable PDF)

 Preparing for your Field Trip:

 1. All programs are held outside.
 Please make sure that you and your students are dressed for the weather.

 2. Please make sure all of your students have name tags.

 3. Please have your students use the restroom before you leave school.
 CEC only has one bathroom at this time.

 4. Please have at least one adult per classroom (teacher included) throughout the entire field trip experience and no more than 1 chaperone per 10 students.
 We strongly encourage carpooling as CEC has a limited number of parking spaces.
-(If this is an issue, please contact Aubrey)
+(If this is an issue, please contact Stephanie)